-- 1. As a Governing Body we are aware of our duties under Part Three and Part Four, Keeping Children Safe in Education 2022 - safer recruiting and managing allegations made against teachers, other staff, including supply teachers and volunteers. - 2.
-As a Governing Body we aware of the new guidance within KCSiE regarding low level concerns. - 3.
-We recognise that our duties relate to members of staff, supply staff and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place. - 4.
-We are aware of our responsibilities in respect of supply teachers, as outlined in part 3 of Keeping Children Safe in Education 2022. - 5.
-We are aware that allegations against a teacher who is no longer teaching should be referred to the police.
-Historical allegations of abuse should also be referred to the police.
+- As a Governing Body we are aware of our duties under Part Three and Part Four, Keeping Children Safe in Education 2023 - safer recruiting and managing allegations made against teachers, other staff, including supply teachers and volunteers. - 2.
+As a Governing Body we aware of the guidance within KCSiE regarding low level concerns.